 Re-Cap From The Open.

-Anyway I could go on and on talking about all the incredible stories from the likes of Branden Graces record breaking round and of course the fantastic accomplishments of Alfie Plant, but no doubt like most of you I have well and truly had my fix of Major Golf for now at least and in some ways glad its time to get back to regular play and back to slightly more predictable eventualities.
+Anyway I could go on and on talking about all the incredible stories from the Open and I could go on even longer talking about Tiger, but no doubt like most of you I have well and truly had my fix of Major Golf for now at least and in some ways glad its time to get back to regular play and back to slightly more predictable eventualities.

 Green Eagle Golf Courses in Hamburg, Germany.